Connecting with the Moon

 The Huns' name for the river, Var, was derived from Scythian, connected to the Graeco-Roman name of the Volga river, OaRUS (Oaros).
 In Crimea and Turkey, the river is known as Özü or ÖZi.

-Lesichovo, often misspelled Lisichino, was nearby and also picked out for its name.
-It is strategically located along the Via Militaris, destroyed by fire around the time of Gothic raids, likely around 250 AD (so little cultural evidence survives.
+Lesichov: often spelled Lisichino, was strategically located along the Via Militaris, destroyed by fire around the time of Gothic raids, likely around 250 AD (so little cultural evidence survives.
 However, we can still learn a lot from this place.
 Thracian stories and god/goddesses were later associated with Christian saints like St. George (a sure clue this was alread an important religious site).
 Places like this, and around Bulgaria, show evidence of matriarchal pre-Indo-European societies that revered a "Great Mother" goddess”, whether Cyble, Persephone and Demeter, Mezguashe, or Lisi.

 In Mesopotamia, LISin/LISI was goddess, addressed as ama, "mother", who was also associated with fire (the hearth).
 Her name was also applied to a star within the Scorpio formation.
 While not certain, it has been proposed that one of her centers of worship was in KESH.
 She seems to have been recorded later as a man, which is not surprising, and instead just gives us another example of men attempting to steal her reputation.